Battery Energy Storage System Proposal:

 Energy storage is critical to New York’s clean-energy goals.
 The State mandates 6 gigawatts of energy storage by 2030 to strengthen the power grid and make up for reduced fossil-fuel use.
 The goals:

-- 1,500 megawatts of new retail storage, enough to power approximately 500,000 homes for up to four hours.
+• 1,500 megawatts of new retail storage, enough to power approximately 1.5 million homes for up to four hours.